 This easy rice pilaf recipe takes things to the next level with basmati rice.
-We hope you'll add this classic dish to your repertoire.
+I hope you'll add this classic dish to your repertoire.
 It's a perfect side dish or bed for a wide variety of meals.
 We love it with seared scallops.

 Some recipes are so basic, so versatile, so good that every cook should know them.
 There's that pesky "should," I know.
 But I feel pretty strongly about this.
 Rice pilaf is one of those recipes.
 And basmati rice pilaf is pilaf's best version of itself.